The Dividend Aristocrats Investment Strategy

 - It ignores dividend yield.
 The overall Dividend Aristocrat yield is 2.73%, which is good, but not off the charts (the S&P 500 yields 2.10% as a comparison).
 A company could have a 1.5% yield, but if it’s still able to make this list, that means its stock has likely appreciated significantly as well due to capital growth vs. simply high dividend payouts.
 You will find many growing companies on the list.

 - These stocks tend to be less risky vs. the broader market.
 In the Great Recession, their prices dropped much less significantly than the broader market as investors flock to them in bad times.
 In good times and bad, they just keep raising dividends.

 - It is sector diverse.
-In the chart below, you can see that the sector breakdown.
+In the chart below, you can see the sector breakdown.
 Consumer staples make up the highest allocation at 25.3%, and that’s because those companies are fairly recession proof.